 Children in the Park (CHiP)

 EA introduced ChiP as a means to support the physical well-being of children and to introduce more Boston youth to the joys of outdoor play at the Esplanade.
-EA coordinates the scheduling, welcomes campers and counselors to the Park, orients the camp directors and counselors, introduces and teaches games, supplies play equipment, and makes sure campers understand the rules of the Park.
+EA coordinates the scheduling, welcomes and orients campers and counselors to the Park, introduces and teaches games, and supplies play equipment.
 More than 7,000 children have participated in ChiP since 2009.
-In 2017, EA is working to expand partnerships with local organizations to further enhance camper’s enjoyment of the Esplanade.
+EA constantly works to expand partnerships with local sports and educational organizations to provide free activities for the campers and further enhance camper’s enjoyment of the Esplanade.

 Programs and Activities include, but are not limited to: